 Every time SpaceShipOne flies, we demonstrate that relatively modest amounts of private funding can significantly increase the boundaries of commercial space technology.
 Burt Rutan and his team at Scaled Composites have accomplished amazing things by conducting the first mission of this kind without any government backing.

 Rutan and his Scaled Composites team are building this space program from scratch.
 In just a few years and with fewer than 30 people, the Tier One program has turned out some of the most innovative designs in the industry.

 Burt Rutan had this to say about the history and direction of Tier One:

-For more information on SpaceShipOne and other spacecraft, check out the links on the next page.
+For more information on SpaceShipOne and other spacecraft, check out the links below.

 - Rocket Forge: How Much Will It Cost? - An unofficial estimate

 - Space.com: Private Spaceship Completes Second Rocket-Powered Test Flight - 4/8/04

 - USA Today: Feds give private spaceship go-ahead to expand flight testing - 4/8/04